Fourline snakeblenny: Description

 The fourline snakeblenny has an elongate and compressed body. with the body depth being one sixth to one fifth of its standard length. and a large head.
 It has a slightly oblique, large mouth which extends back to a level below the centre of the eye.
 There are small conical teeth on the jaws, vomer and palatine.
 The eyes are large and has a diameter which is roughly equal to the length of the snout and there is a narrow space between the eyes.
 There are 2 sensory pores in this species to the front of the eyes and 3 behind it.
 Other sensory pores are found on the head, some arranged in rows.
 There are two lateral lines, each with two branches.
 The dorsal fin is long, confluent with the caudal fin, and contains 47 to 49 spines while the anal fin has 2 spines at its origin with between 29 and 32 soft rays and ends with 2 more spines.
-The upper body is greyish-brown woth the lower body being yellowish, there is a series of indistinct sometimes broken darker bands on the sides.
+The upper body is greyish-brown with the lower body being yellowish, there is a series of indistinct sometimes broken darker bands on the sides.
 The head is dark with a darker pale edges diagonal band through the eye.
 There are white spots on the jaw and gill cover.
 The dorsal fin is greyish brown with vadgue dark spots and an eyespot between the 6th and 10th spines.
 The other fins are dark with white margins.
 The maximum published total length is 22 cm.